boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

    Section 2 of {{!RFC7011}}.
 As in {{!RFC7011}}, these IPFIX-specific terms have the first letter of a word capitalized.

-# Why A Document is Needed for These Updates?
+# Why An RFC is Needed for These Updates?

 Many of the edits in this document may be handled by the IPFIX Experts (informally called the IE-DOCTORS {{!RFC7013}}).
 However, and given that many of the impacted IEs were created via the IETF stream, the following from {{Section 5.1 of !RFC7013}} should be followed: